How Often Should You Really Have a Skin Cancer Screening?

-Fortunately, skin cancer screenings—it's as simple as going into your derm's office to have them check your body for any suspicious moles or changes that could signal cancer—are life-saving.
+Fortunately, skin cancer screenings — it's as simple as going into your derm's office to have them check your body for any suspicious moles or changes that could signal cancer — are life-saving.
 But you might be surprised to learn that the U.S. Preventive Services Task Force actually doesn't suggest that everyone keep annual dates with their dermatologist.

-Understanding the Task Force Recommendations
+Understanding the Skin Cancer Screening Recommendations

 Recent studies may have failed to show the effectiveness of routine screenings for melanoma for everyone, but dermatologists do still recommend yearly screenings.